Setting Up a Delivery Service for CRM

 Property Address To

 In the fields object for the Address To property, we will pass the name Address To.
-The other parameters will be similar to Address From.
+The other parameters will be similar to those for Address From.

 BX24.callMethod(